-Many leaks that cause water loss are found at the equipment pad where you can see the water coming out of a connection ‘ if you can see the leak we can tell you how to stop it.
-If you can’t see any drips around the filter system you can figure out if it is in the plumbing by checking the pool itself.
+Let’s start with the easy stuff first.
+Some water leaks are found above ground at the equipment pad where you can see the water coming out of a connection.
+Some filters use a multiport valve which can leak water to WASTE without you knowing it (i.e. bad spider gasket).
+But if you can see the leak, we can tell you how to fix it.
+If you can’t see any drips around the filter system or equipment pad, then we can help you figure out if the leak is in the pool or plumbing.

 So you still suspect a leak huh?
 Let’s show you a simple test to help with your detection of a leak.
 It’s called the BUCKET TEST.
 Homeowners use the BUCKET TEST as a convenient way to see if there is a leak or significant water loss.
 This method can be performed with the pump on or off depending on what you are evaluating (shell or plumbing).
 The BUCKET TEST can be performed a couple ways, and we have a few tips to help make it as accurate as possible.
 In either case, if you have an auto-fill, ensure it is OFF.